-- The TSR storage ring.
-Recently a low-energy storage ring got proposed to be installed at HIE-ISOLDE using the existing ring TSR presently in operation at the Max-Planck-Institute for Nuclear Physics in Heidelberg.
-47 The coupling of a storage ring to an ISOL facility opens up an extremely rich scientific programme in nuclear physics, nuclear astrophysics and atomic physics.
+- The new post-accelerator structure HIE-ISOLDE A major upgrade of the REX-ISOLDE facility, is currently ongoing where super-conducting cavities to start with will be added to the room temperature ones, which will result in final beam energies up to 10 MeV/u for all ISOLDE beams.
+First beams from the High Intensity and Energy ISOLDE (HIE-ISOLDE) are underway and full physics program will start in 2016. - The TSR storage ring Recently a low-energy storage ring got proposed to be installed at HIE-ISOLDE using the existing ring TSR presently in operation at the Max-Planck Institute for Nuclear Physics in Heidelberg.42 The coupling of a storage ring to an ISOL facility opens up an extremely rich scientific programme in nuclear physics, nuclear astrophysics and atomic physics.
 Reaction and decay studies can benefit from the "recycling" of the rare exotic nuclei stored in the ring and from low background conditions.
 Studies of the evolution of atomic structure can be extended to isotopes outside the valley of stability.
 In addition to experiments performed using beams recirculating within the ring, cooled beams can be extracted and exploited by external spectrometers for high-precision measurements. - The CERN-Medicis project.
-Building further on ISOLDEs know-how in RIB production and on CERNs proton beam capabilities, the CERNMEDICIS (Medical Isotopes Collected from ISOLDE) project was initiated.
+Building further on ISOLDEs know-how in RIB production and on CERNs proton beam capabilities, the CERN-MEDICIS (Medical Isotopes Collected from ISOLDE) project was initiated.
 MEDICIS will exploit targets installed at ISOLDEs beam dump position and produce long-lived radioisotopes for fundamental studies in cancer research, for new imaging and therapy protocols and for pre-clinical trials.